 - Ask your landlord/apartment manager for the specific date you will receive your deposit.

-- Make sure your landlord/apartment manager has your new mailing address and phone number.
+- Make sure your landlord/apartment manager has your new mailing address, phone number, and email address.